alexmx/AMXFontAutoScale/README.md

   }
 }
 ```
-⚠️ - Be careful when using this one as it litteraly scales all the instances of **UILabel** and **UITextView** from your app, even the unobvious labels or text views in the system cotrols and components.
+⚠️ - Be careful when using this one as it litteraly scales all the instances of **`UILabel`** and **`UITextView`** from your app, even the unobvious labels or text views in the system cotrols and components.

-**Note**: The instance scaling overrides the global one if set.

 #### Disable scaling for some instances when global scaling is enabled